WebDevLuke/My-Articles/2017-04-28-managing-state-in-css-with-reusable-javascript-functions/copy.md

 ## Improving our reusable function

-Whilst the reusable function works, when scaled we have to take care to make sure trigger and target element classes don't conflict with one another.
+This reusable function works, but when scaled, we have to take care to make sure trigger and target element classes don't conflict with one another.
 In the example below, clicking one accordion would trigger `is-active` on all of them.

 ```html
 <div class="c-accordion js-accordion">